 Consumer-driven health plan (CDHP).
-This type of plan combines a high-deductible health policy that provides protection from catastrophic medical expenses with a tax-favored account that pays routine health care expenses such as those for prescription medications and doctors' visits.
+This type of plan combines a high-deductible health policy that provides protection from catastrophic medical expenses with a tax-favored account that pays routine healthcare expenses such as those for prescription medications and doctors' visits.

 High-deductible health plan (HDHP).
-This type of plan typically has a higher deductible and lower premium than a traditional health plan.
-Normally, the plan includes catastrophic coverage to protect against large medical expenses, but the insured is responsible for routine out-of-pocket expenses.
+This type of plan typically features a higher deductible and lower insurance premiums than those of traditional health plans.
+The plan includes catastrophic coverage to protect against large medical expenses, but the insured is responsible for routine out-of-pocket expenses up until they meet the plan deductible.